stephan-double-u/cross-language-validation-demo/README.md

 [CLV ECMAScript 6 implementation](https://github.com/stephan-double-u/cross-language-validation-es6) to
 - identify mandatory properties in order to add a visual indicator (i.e. an '*') to the input field labels
 - identify immutable properties in order to disable these input fields
+- identify allowed values for select boxes in order to make these value selectable
 - validates mandatory and content rules if an input value changes when a new article is created
-- validates all rules if an input value changes when a new article is created
+- validates all rules if an input value changes when a new article is updated

 ## Maven
 ### pom.xml